eliabecardoso/cls-context-wrapper/README.md

 ---
 ### Continuous-Local-Storage Context Wrapper.

-This is a Wrapper of the [cls-hooked library (included fixes!)](https://www.npmjs.com/package/@eliabecardoso/cls-hooked)
+This is a Wrapper of the [cls-hooked library (included fixes!)](https://www.npmjs.com/package/@ehsc/cls-hooked) and [AsyncLocalStorage](https://nodejs.org/api/async_context.html#class-asynclocalstorage).

-The ContextWrapper class is a singleton instance of the Context class that uses cls-hooked as its own asynchooks.
+The ContextWrapper class is a singleton instance that uses the cls-hooked or AsyncLocalStorage instance as its own Store.

-This wrap is an easy plugin for http libraries (middleware use) and other types of nodejs uses, like service jobs, lambdas and different types of projects.
+This wrap is an easy plugin for web application libraries (middleware use) and other types of Node usage like service jobs, lambdas and different types of projects.

 Example:
 ```ts